 I have written a complete article on how to install a vintage Campagnolo bottom bracket.
 In this article I demonstrate how to install a Campagnolo Record Italian bottom bracket into a Colnago Nuovo Mexico frame.

 BB Removal Tips for Right Side Cup

-Before you try removing the bottom bracket cups, remember the Super Record cups are made of aluminium and therefore much softer than the steel cups used in the more common Campagnolo Nuovo Record and Record groups.
+Before you try removing the bottom bracket cups, remember the Super Record cups are made of aluminium and therefore much softer than the steel cups supplied in other groups.
 Due to their rarity, they are also valuable parts you don’t want to damage.
 Using high quality tools that fit perfectly is a good idea.